How to Decide if a Survey Company is Legitimate

 Whois.net is a website that allows you to paste in a website name and get information about the entire website.

-This will allow you to verify that the website is stating true or false information, whether or not the contact information is set to private or public, and the time the company has owned the site.
+This will allow you to verify whether the website is providing true or false information, whether the contact information is set to private or public, and the time the company has owned the site.

 If any of their information doesn’t match up, they’re probably not a legitimate survey website.